 Liam and Ava had come downstairs because their mother asked them to.
 They leaned on their crutches and smiled when spoken to, both children far older in the eyes than they had any right to be.

-William’s younger sister, Charlotte, floated through the event as if it were her own.
-She was immaculate, sharp-tongued, and practical in the way that often disguises cruelty.
+William’s younger sister, Charlotte, moved through the event as if it were partly hers by birthright.
+She was immaculate, sharp, efficient, and practical in the way that often disguises cruelty.
+She believed in appearances, standards, and not letting softness interfere with order.

-At some point, as speeches began near the piano in the back salon, William glanced toward the front entrance and saw Thomas speaking to someone beyond the open doors.
+At some point, as speeches began near the piano, William looked toward the entrance and saw Thomas speaking to someone just beyond the open doors.

 It was the boy.

-Lucas stood just inside the iron gate, shivering a little, not begging, not making a scene—simply waiting as though he had come because he meant to.
+Lucas stood just inside the iron gate, shivering a little, not begging, not shouting, simply waiting as if he had come because he meant to.

 Charlotte saw him next.